9 Types of Hawks in Kansas

 6. Swanson’s Hawk

-This is the next on our list of types of hawks in Kansas.
-Swainson’s Hawk is a type of hawk that resides in Kansas during the spring and summer months.
+This is the next on our list of hawk types in Kansas.
+Swainson’s Hawks reside in Kansas during the spring and summer months.

-These birds of prey are known for their impressive hunting skills and can often be seen soaring through the skies for their next meal.
+These birds of prey are known for their impressive hunting skills and can often be seen soaring through the skies in search of their next meal.

 Their diet consists mainly of small mammals, reptiles, and insects, and they are also known to feed on carrion.